Published: Aug 10, 2023

 Plan complexity

 Any provider group receives payment from dozens of different insurance payers, and each of those offers multiple plan types (Bronze, Silver, Gold), multiplying benefit variations.
 Add the yearly restriction updates payers make, and back office staff can miss a code, a charge, or a contract update.
-Consider, too, that the AMA updates ICD and CPT codes yearly (225 new codes, 75 deletions, and 93 revised codes just this year) and it’s easy to see how handling patient billing lacks precision.
+Consider, too, that the AMA updates ICD and CPT codes yearly (including 270 new codes, 112 deletions, and 38 revisions for next year) and it’s easy to see how handling patient billing lacks precision.
 No practice, hospital, or group escapes these errors.

-Given this level of complexity, it’s no wonder that the majority of all claims submitted to payers contain errors.
+Given this level of complexity, it’s no wonder that 43% of all adults say they have received a medical or dental bill they thought contained an error, according to the Kaiser Family Foundation’s Health Care Debt in the U.S. report.
+Other estimates claim errors exist on 80% of medical bills.
 In truth, grasping the fine details of an individual patient’s current benefits is often beyond the capability of even experienced billing staff.

 Staffing shortage